lonycell/grafana.v7/packages/grafana-data/README.md

-# Grafana Data Library
+# ThingSPIN Data Library

 > **@grafana/data is currently in BETA**.

-This package holds the root data types and functions used within Grafana.
+This package holds the root data types and functions used within ThingSPIN.